At Opaysage, we take the time to answer all of your questions and guide you with the best of our expertise.

 PROFESSIONAL IMPLICATIONS

-The foundations of differentiated management involve significant modifications to the professional approach to space design.
+The foundations of sustainable green space management involve significant modifications to the professional approach to space design.
 It is no longer just about designing landscapes delivered to the experience of users, but about establishing and monitoring the ecological relationships that shape them.
-Differentiated management involves a dynamic vision of the landscape as a living and complex system.
+Sustainable green space management involves a dynamic vision of the landscape as a living and complex system.
 This approach also diminishes the distance between horticulture and landscape architecture.
 For example, the lawnmower is no longer seen as a mere mowing tool but becomes a design tool for creating new paths in a flowering meadow.
 The pencil and ruler of the landscape architect find their echoes in the plants and brushcutter.
 The dialogue of creation does not stop when the ink dries on the paper; it continues to respond to the changing aspirations of users and the environment.
-In this sense, differentiated management allows for the reaffirmation of the link that unites landscape architecture with the dynamics of life.
+In this sense, sustainable green space management allows for the reaffirmation of the link that unites landscape architecture with the dynamics of life.

 *Excerpted from the article "La gestion différenciée des espaces verts | Vers la création d’écopaysage" by Jean-Michel Bédard and François Bienvenu, PAYSAGES - The Revue annuelle of the AAPQ No. 10, 2015.